Risk and assessment scoring configuration in Risk Manager

 Note

 Weight is measured in terms of percentage and is always multiplied with the risk factor.
-For example: Likelihood has the following scale range: Low = 1, Medium = 2, and High = 3.
+For example, Likelihood has the following scale range: Low = 1, Medium = 2, and High = 3.
 If the weightage entered for low is 200, then the calculated value is (1 x 200% = 2).
 If the weightage is 50, then the calculated value is (1 x 50% = 0.5).

-4. Optional.
-You can enter a number in the Number field with a plus (+) or minus (-) operator.
+4. (Optional) You can enter a number in the Number field with a plus (+) or minus (-) operator.
 Default is 0.

 Note

 You can either add or subtract the number from the score to get a value of your choice.
-For example: If the risk factor is 1 and weight is 100, you can enter 100 in the Number field with a plus operator (+).
+For example, If the risk factor is 1 and weight is 100, you can enter 100 in the Number field with a plus operator (+).
 Then, the calculation will be (1 x 100%) + 100, which makes it 101.

-6. Select the operator to perform calculation: Plus, Minus, Multiply, or Divide (+, -, x, ÷).
-For example: (Likelihood) x (Impact).
+6. Select the operator to perform calculation, Plus, Minus, Multiply, or Divide (+, -, x, ÷).
+For example, (Likelihood) x (Impact).

-7. Optional.
-You can add another number at the end with any operator (+, -, x, ÷).
-This also serves the same purpose as the other Number field mentioned above.
+7. (Optional) You can add another number at the end with any operator (+, -, x, ÷).

 Result